trisfaizal/Marketing-Site/_drafts/plugins-and-ssl.md

 author: george
 ---

-This week we are excited to announce the beginning of two features.
-The first is the ability to use plugins on any Jekyll site.
-The second is SSL support to serve sites over HTTPS.
+This week we are excited to announce the beginning of two features: the ability to use Jekyll plugins and SSL support.
 Both features are in private beta, [contact support](mailto:support@cloudcannon.com) to request early access.

 ## Plugins Private Beta